lar84/w2rpy/README.md

 	- channel_roughness: Manning's roughness for channel, only used if channel_area is provided
  	- save: optional file path to save htab as excel rather than returning a dataframe object.

-**pebble_count(photo_file, obj_color='yellow', obj_size_mm=190.5)**
+**pebble_count(photos, obj_size_mm, method='rapid')**
 - Creates classified image with grain size distribution and CSV file of raw data in the same folder as your image.
 - Input options:
-	- photo_file: file path to PNG/JPG of gravel bar with clear identifying object in the photo.
+	- photos: list of file paths to PNG/JPG of gravel bar with clear identifying object in the photo.
-	- obj_color: color (or RGBA) or object used to scale the image, best if this object is a solid, bright, and unique image.
-Defaults are for write-in-the-rain notebook.
 	- obj_size_mm: length of object along major axis in mm.
-Default is for write-in-the-rain notebook.
+	- method: "rapid" for a faster Wolman pebble count or "detailed" for an area-weighted count of most visible grains

 **delineate_trees(ch_file, output, canopy_floor=10, min_ht=60, max_ht=120, min_area=20, combine_dist=5)**
 - Saves a set of polygons representing delineated trees from a canopy height model.